Entrepreneurs and small businesses in Adair, Audubon, Greene, and Guthrie counties have a variety of resources to seek assistance from.

-Midwest Partnership, Iowa Small Business Development Centers, and Circle West Incubator all provide entrepreneurs with business assistance you can use to help start your new business or expand your existing business.
+Midwest Partnership and the Iowa Small Business Development Centers provide entrepreneurs with business assistance you can use to help start your new business or expand your existing business.

 Please contact us or these organizations to set up a free consultation and for more information.
 Midwest Partnership suggests that entrepreneurs have at the minimum a rough outline of their business plan before your consultation.
 This will help the consultant determine what your needs are and how they can better serve you.

 Midwest Partnership Marketing Toolkit

 The Marketing Toolkit is intended to help you market your business more effectively and efficiently.
 It contains basic guidelines and how-tos along with templates for basic marketing tools such as new releases.